top of page

 OUR MISSION

 OUR VISION is to influence healthcare policy by presenting evidence-based solutions that have positively changed health outcomes in people of color.
 A change in healthcare policy means eliminating the health disparities, the stigma, and the biases that negatively impact those living with chronic illnesses and rare diseases.
-We envision a more equitable, just, and diversified healthcare system inclusive of all illnesses regardless of socioeconomic status.
+We envision a more equitable, just, and diverse healthcare system that is inclusive of all illness regardless of socioeconomic status.

 Our Story